 Outside of fellowships, international organizations hire primarily when they have an opening and typically seek to hire someone who can start right away.
 Compared with other legal hiring, this can be late in the cycle and there is no guarantee that students will get a job before graduation or before the bar exam.

 Through its Comparative and International Law Institute certificate program, CUA Law provides the opportunity for students to pursue a concentration of courses in the public and private areas of international law.
-Students interested in researching opportunities in international public interest law are also encouraged to visit International Career Employment Weekly (contact OCPD for login and password) and Yale Law School's Guide to International Public Interest Law.
+Students interested in researching opportunities in international public interest law are also encouraged to visit International Career Employment Weekly (contact OCPD for login and password).